gktirkha/license_checker_flutter/README.md

-# Flutter Backdoor Package
+# Flutter LicenseChecker Package

-This package adds a backdoor which checks for payment status for freelancing or other projects
+This package adds a LicenseChecker which checks for payment status for freelancing or other projects

 # Requirements

-A hosted json file in following [format](https://raw.githubusercontent.com/gktirkha/backdoor_flutter/refs/heads/master/assets/example-hosted.json), A single json file can handle multiple projects
+A hosted json file in following [format](https://raw.githubusercontent.com/gktirkha/license_checker_flutter/refs/heads/master/assets/example-hosted.json), A single json file can handle multiple projects

 # Json Arguments
 1. **apps:** Contains all the app objects, if we want to add a new app, Just add there